From Exhaustion to Empowerment: Benefits of Burnout Therapy

 My personal approach has two stages.

-I start by working with my clients on the beliefs formed at an early stage in their lives and driving them now.
+I start by working with my clients on the beliefs formed at an early stage in their lives and how they drive them now.
 At this stage, we often deal with adverse childhood events in our lives, like parental conflicts, divorce, parental dependencies, and lack of love and attention.
-Those are the root causes of current life issues, such as low confidence and resilience leading to burnout.
+Those are the root causes of current life issues, such as low confidence and resilience, leading to burnout.

-From there, we move on to working on habitual emotions, thinking, and behaviors that create and support the issues and the burned-out state.
-We develop new strategies that support mental wellbeing and a meaningful and effective professional life.
+From there, we move on to addressing habitual emotions, thoughts, and behaviors that contribute to and perpetuate the issues and the burned-out state.
+We develop new strategies that support mental wellbeing and a meaningful, effective professional life.

 In contrast to regular therapy, hypnotherapy allows clients to communicate with their subconscious, the seat of their beliefs and habitual behavioral patterns.
-This results in a fast and significant transformation in the client’s health, feelings, thinking, and behaviors, restoring their sense of meaning, agency, and focus.
+This results in a rapid and significant transformation in the client’s health, emotions, thoughts, and behaviors, restoring their sense of meaning, agency, and focus.
 Moreover, the powerful changes feel easy and natural.

 Client success story: